fac30/api-project--egbie-ollie/README.md

  -

 ADD MENU HERE

+## Things Todo

+### Making the Site Responsive

+ - Currently the site it is not resonsive and doesn't dapts seamlessly to different screen sizes, such as those of mobile phones, tablets, and desktops.

+### Converting px to rem

+Currently the site is using px which is fixed in value and doesn't scale across different screens.
+This will be converted to rems to ensure that text and other elements adjust proportionally based on the user's preferred font size settings and device characteristics.

+#### Tidy Up CSS:

+- **Remove Redundant Styles**: Identify and eliminate redundant or unused CSS rules to reduce file size and improve loading times.

+- **Consolidate Similar Styles**: Merge similar styles into reusable classes or components to avoid duplication and streamline code maintenance.

+- **Optimize Selectors**: Use efficient CSS selectors to target elements more precisely and minimize the browser's rendering workload.

+- **Group Related Styles**: Organize CSS rules logically by grouping related styles together, such as layout, typography, and colors, to improve code clarity and maintainability.

+- **Commenting**: Add descriptive comments to clarify the purpose and functionality of different sections or styles within the stylesheet, facilitating easier navigation and understanding

+### Future Site Enhancements
+- Allow users to choose which cache to delete from in order to free up space.
+- Enable users to add movies/TV shows to their favourites by clicking the favourite icon.
+- Implement a rating system for movies/TV shows, allowing users to rate their viewing experience.
+- Provide users with the ability to view or delete items stored in their search cache, currently the user can only see the number of search they have made in dashboard.
+- Allow users to manage their favoirite items by viewing or deleting them from their cache, alongside displaying the total count of favourite items.
+- Enable users to view and manage their movie/TV show ratings, including the option to delete them.
+- Display the number of API calls made to provide transparency to users regarding data retrieval.

+### Add some tests

 Get Started
 - Head over to https://www.themoviedb.org/signupand and sign up.
 - You will then receive two keys an **API Key** and **API Read Access Token**